cheurte/dotfiles/README.md

-Repository for the neovim configuration.
-Called it vim though.
+Repository for my neovim and Tmux configuration .
+The Tmux seems still unstable, I'll try to fix it.
-Using the lua version with NvChad or the one writen in vimscript should offer more or less the same experience, all the basic mapping should be the same, even if the vimscript does not use the <leader> command.
+NvChad can do more and is more stable than the vimscript version.
+Even though, using the lua version with NvChad or the one writen in vimscript should offer more or less the same experience.
 For the lua version, read the NvChad help.

-# General
+# Installation
+## Nerdfont
-For both install a nerdfont so it can work well: https://github.com/ryanoasis/nerd-fonts
+For both install, please install a nerdfont so it can work well: https://github.com/ryanoasis/nerd-fonts
-Then copy and rename on the two folder into nvim/ and add it to your ~/.config folder.
+Chose a nerdfont wihtout the "mono" keyword to get the best experience.

+## General
+Clone the git and copy the files in the right folders after installing neovim, NvChad, tmux & tpm

-# Lua
+# Lua/NvChad
 The lua version is only the custom folder that is suppose to be added to the NvChad configuration.
 For NvChad follow : https://github.com/NvChad/NvChad/